01 of 10

 Teluride Ski Resort, Colorado - Elevation: 13,150 ft (4008 meters)

-Located in the heart of the San Juan Mountains, which are part of the Rockies, Teluride is nestled amongst the highest concentration of 13,000 and 14,000-foot peaks in all of North America.
-The resort boasts nearly 150 trails spread out across 2000 acres and receives more than 300 inches of snowfall on average each year.
-And if the resorts 13,150 feet of elevation wasn't already impressive enough, it also boasts one of the longest vertical drops in the U.S. as well, with skiers plummeting 4425 feet from the summit to the resort below.Continue to 3 of 10 below.
+Located in the heart of the San Juan Mountains, which are a sub-range of the Rockies, Teluride is nestled amongst the highest concentration of 13,000 and 14,000-foot peaks in all of North America.
+The resort boasts nearly 150 runs spread out across 2000 acres and receives more than 300 inches of snowfall on average each year.
+And if the resort's 13,150 feet of elevation wasn't already impressive enough, it also boasts one of the longest vertical drops in the U.S. as well.
+Skiers plummet more than 4425 feet on a single run from the summit to the resort below.Continue to 3 of 10 below.

 03 of 10